fabiospampinato/vscode-open-in-transmit/README.md

 ## Usage

-It adds 1 command to the command palette:
+It adds 2 commands to the command palette:

 ```js
 'Open in Transmit (Left)' // Open the current file or project in Transmit's left panel